Noah Wardrip-Fruin: Career

-Wardrip-Fruin's twinned research track -- arts and humanities on the one hand and computer science on the other—is reflected in the table of the contents of The New Media Reader, which he co-edited with Nick Montfort.
+Wardrip-Fruin's twinned research track—arts and humanities on the one hand and computer science on the other—is reflected in the table of the contents of The New Media Reader, which he co-edited with Nick Montfort.
 He has also co-edited a series of new media textbooks and anthologies with Pat Harrigan: First Person: New Media as Story, Performance, and Game (2004) as well as Second Person: Role-Playing and Story in Games and Playable Media (2007), Third Person: Authoring and Exploring Vast Narratives (2009), and Expressive Processing (2009), all of which have been influential in the development of new media studies.

 His collaborative works of electronic literature in installation form include Talking Cure (with Camille Utterback, Clilly Castiglia, and Nathan Wardrip-Fruin; 2002), which includes live video processing, speech recognition, and a dynamically composed sound environment and Screen (with Sascha Becker, Josh Carroll, Robert Coover, Shawn Greenlee, and Andrew McClain; 2003), which was created in the Cave at Brown University.
 He has also collaborated on what he calls "two textual instruments": News Reader and Regime Change (with David Durand, Brion Moss, and Elaine Froehlich).
 He also created Gray Matters with Michael Crumpton, Chris Spain and Kristin Allio (1995–97).

 His single-authored book, Expressive Processing, was published by MIT Press in 2009.
 In it, as Doug Reside describes, Wardrip-Fruin “makes a compelling case that software studies as a field is not only an interesting avenue of research for new media specialists but also should increasingly be a basic activity of educated citizens in a 21st century democracy.”

+His contributions to the history and analysis of video games are notable.
+In How Pac-Man Eats, he explores the intricate relationship between game design, computation, and player experience.
+Furthermore, Wardrip-Fruin has written extensively on the evolution of video games, including their invention and early development, as seen in his articles for The Conversation and The MIT Press Reader.
+These works underscore his dedication to uncovering the foundational moments of computational media and their impact on contemporary digital culture.

+Exhibitions

+Noah Wardrip-Fruin's work has been showcased in significant cultural institutions.
+Notably, the Whitney Museum of American Art featured an exhibition highlighting his pioneering efforts in digital media art and computational storytelling, alongside colleagues Mary Flanagan, Michael Mateas, Adam Chapman, Paul Moss, and Nathan Whitehurst.